Leverage Products – Definition and Examples

 Financial spread betting is a type of leveraged instrument that lets traders trade on price differences of an underlying asset without owning the asset.

-With spread betting you can speculate on both rising and falling prices, which gives day traders flexibility, but it also makes it easy to overtrade if you do not have strict rules for entries, sizing, and stops.
+With spread betting, traders can speculate on both rising and falling prices, which gives day traders flexibility, but it also makes it easy to overtrade when there are no strict rules for entries, sizing, and stops.

 A common practice among spread bet traders is to use a spread betting calculator to calculate the overall risk profile for each trade.